Investors, patients await FDA decision on Biogen Alzheimer's drug due Monday

 If approved, Biogen's aducanumab would be the first treatment to address an underlying cause of the memory-robbing, condition, which is the sixth leading cause of death in the United States.

-The Food and Drug Administration decision will impact not only Biogen and its partner Eisai Co Ltd, but other drugmakers developing Alzheimer’s drugs such as Eli Lilly and Co.
-And, as a signal of the agency’s permissiveness, the decision could have ramifications for other neurological treatments and the broader pharmaceutical industry.
+The Food and Drug Administration decision will impact not only Biogen and its partner Eisai Co Ltd (4523.T), but other drugmakers developing Alzheimer's drugs such as Eli Lilly and Co (LLY.N).
+And, as a signal of the agency's permissiveness, the decision could have ramifications for other neurological treatments and the broader pharmaceutical industry.

 A panel of outside advisers to the FDA voted in November that aducanumab had not been proven to slow Alzheimer's progression, despite a report from agency staff that said results from the successful trial were persuasive.